d-iii-s/msim/doc/tutorial/mini-kernel.rst

    as a simple shift by 2GB.
 For example, virtual address ``0x8000042C`` maps to physical address ``0x42C``.

-   It is quite important to remember that if you see an address above ``0x80000000`` in MSIM, it points into the kernel segment, but if you see a numerically lower address, it is either an untranslated physical address (such as those in ``msim.conf``), an address in the user segment, which at this time most likely indicates a bug in your code.
+   It is quite important to remember that if we see an address above ``0x80000000`` in MSIM, it points into the kernel segment, but if we see a numerically lower address, it is either an untranslated physical address (such as those in ``msim.conf``), an address in the user segment, which at this time most likely indicates a bug in our code.

    Now, we will take the virtual address ``0x80000042C``, translate it to a physical address (simply by removing the leading ``8``),